treeframework/object.list-inline/README.md

 # List-inline

-The List-inline object simply displays a list as one horizontal row.
+The `list-inline` object simply displays a list as one horizontal row.

 ## Dependencies

-The List-inline object depend on one other module:
+The `list-inline` object depend on one other module:

 * [settings.defaults](https://github.com/treeframework/settings.defaults)

-If you install the List-inline object using Bower, you will get these dependencies at the same time.
-If not using Bower, please be sure to install and `@import` these dependencies in the relevant way.
+If you install the `list-inline` object using Bower or npm, you will get these dependencies at the same time.
+If not using Bower or npm, please be sure to install and `@import` these dependencies in the relevant way.

 ## Installation

-The recommended installation method is Bower, but you can install the List-inline module via npm, Git Submodule, or copy and paste.
+You can install the `list-inline` module via Bower, npm, or copy and paste.

 ### Install using Bower: